 Program Overview

 Jurisdiction Finland

 Year of first issuance 2016

 Covered bond type Legislation-enabled

-Preliminary covered bonds (mil. €) 250
+Covered bonds (mil. €) 250

 Redemption profile Soft bullet

 Underlying assets Residential mortgages and housing association loans

 Jurisdictional support uplift 3

 Unused notches for jurisdictional support 0

-Target credit enhancement (%) 20.23
+Target credit enhancement (%) 22.14

-Available credit enhancement (%) 48.92
+Available credit enhancement (%) 47.21

 Collateral support uplift 4

 Unused notches for collateral support 1

 Total unused notches 1

-\Based on data as of January 2016.
+^{}Based on data as of April 2016.

-Hypo has established a €1.5 billion mortgage covered bond program in order to further diversify their sources of funding.
-The covered bonds issued from the program will be secured by a cover pool of Finnish residential mortgage loans and loans to Finnish housing companies.
+Hypo has established a \leq 1.5 billion program from which senior unsecured notes, subordinated debentures, and covered bonds can be issued.
+The covered bonds issued from the program are secured by a cover pool of Finnish residential mortgage loans and loans to Finnish housing companies.

 Hypo is a licensed credit institution and mutual company founded in 1860, with the sole purpose of granting long-term loans against mortgage or other safeguarding collateral.
 The customers of the bank are members of the society as long as they have loans outstanding and no arrears.
 The bank is only active in the Helsinki metropolitan area, the Uusimaa region, and in specified growth centers in Finland.
-Hypo operates solely from its headquarters in Helsinki and services its clients through online and telephone banking.
+Hypo operates solely from its headquarters in Helsinki and services its clients also through online and telephone banking.

-The new program's covered bonds will be the issuer's direct unconditional and unsubordinated debt obligations and will rank pari passu among themselves.
-The covered bonds will be secured on a cover pool of euro-denominated
+The covered bonds under the program are the direct unconditional and unsubordinated debt obligations of the issuer and rank pari passu among themselves.
+The covered bonds are secured by a cover pool of euro-denominated Finnish residential mortgage loans and loans to housing companies.
+The first issuance is denominated in euros.
+The covered